A Survey for Adults with Diabetes and Parents of Children with DiabetesBackground:

 A test taken from cord blood of newborns can determine the likelihood of developing Type 1 diabetes.
 Relatives (siblings or offspring) of Type 1 patients are at an increased risk of diabetes that varies depending on their HLA genotype and HLA haplotype sharing with the diabetic relative.
 Approximately 20-40% of the relatives with the HLA-DR3/4,DQB1*0302 genotype develop pre-diabetic autoimmunity in the first 2-3 years of life and an estimated 70% of those develop diabetes over the next 5 years.

-Giving breast milk as long as possible followed by a specialized formula until 8 months of age
+- 36% would consider giving breast milk as long as possible, followed by specialized formula

 Last Updated: Thu Aug 29 20:59:46 2002

 Copyright © 1995-2005 Diabetes123 and Children with Diabetes.
 ALL RIGHTS RESERVED.

 Terms of Service.
 Comments and Feedback.
 Disclaimer.
 Privacy statement.